Classical31/CSC-455/README.md

 Automated Scheduling System

-    An scheduling system that helps managers and employees by automating the schedule process and storing all past and future schedules in a database.
+    A scheduling system that helps managers and employees by automating the schedule process and storing all past and future schedules in a database.
 The software has a built in log in and log out ability and has multiple functions for both employees and venues.
 Functions include:
     Employee: